Yankees vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Matthew Liberatore (1-2) for his seventh start of the season.
+- Jack Flaherty (4-5) will take the mound for the Cardinals, his 16th start of the season.

+- In 15 starts this season, he's earned a quality start in four of them.

-- Liberatore has three starts of five or more innings this season in six chances.
-He averages 3.9 innings per outing.
+- Flaherty has 11 starts of five or more innings this season in 15 chances.
+He averages 5.3 innings per outing.

-- He has made seven appearances and finished two of them without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent